SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 **Jona: "Warning.
 Only 3 laps before you will run out of fuel.
 Should I update the pitstop strategy now?"**

-(With this question, Jona asks, if you want to start the preparation process for the upcoming pitstop.)
+(With this question Jona asks, if you want to start the preparation process for the upcoming pitstop.)

 **Driver: "No thank you."**

-(We are brave and will take another lap.)
+(We are brave and go on to another lap.)

 **Jona: "Okay.
 Call me when you are ready."**

-(As you can see, Jona always acjknowledges what you said.
-This helps you to check, whether Jona did understood you correctly.)
+(As you can see, Jona always acknowledges what you have said.
+This helps you to check, whether Jona understood you correctly.)

 (A lap later...)